galaxyproject/galaxy-hub/src/Admin/Config/Performance/Cluster/Legacy/index.md

-pbs_python is dependent upon <<nwwl(TORQUE)>> and is not provided by Galaxy.
+pbs_python is dependent upon TORQUE and is not provided by Galaxy.
 You must "scramble" it yourself (for more information on Galaxy's Python Egg dependencies, see the [Eggs](/Admin/Config/Eggs) page).
 Fortunately, this process should be simple: